MatthewKissinger/animated-drop-down/README.md

 import { dropDownOnClick } from './dropDown.js';

-## call the drop-down module once in your index.js file
+## call the drop-down module once in your index.js

 dropDownOnClick;